Our community

 Mental health care for elderly people By Ian J. Norman, Sally J. Redfern,

-P 503) describes institutional characteristics that are positively
+P 503) describes institutional characteristics that are

 valued as: